-Sandrine Grenier, winner of the University of Montpellier’s 2025 Innovation Award
+Sandrine Grenier, Winner of the University of Montpellier’s 2025 Innovation Award

 LEARNING DIFFERENTLY: LAW AND CINEMA

-UM Innovation Award 2025 from the Social Sciences Research Cluster
+œ UM Innovation Award 2025 from the Social Sciences Research Cluster 

-“Learning Differently: Law and Film” is organized by Sandrine Grenier, Associate Professor of Private Law at the IUT of Béziers, Department of Marketing Techniques, and a member of LICeM, and Sandy Blanco, Professor of Film and Audiovisual Studies at the IUT of Béziers.
+" Learning Differently: Law and Film" is organized by Sandrine Grenier, an associate professor of private law at the Béziers University Institute of Technology (IUT), Department of Marketing Techniques, and a member of LICeM, and Sandy Blanco, a professor of film and audiovisual studies at the Béziers University Institute of Technology (IUT).

 To date, the project has two versions:

-The Red Satin Chrysalis (Mid-length film)
+The Red Satin Chrysalis (Medium-length film)

-Highlights in Pictures (Short films)
+Stops in Pictures (Short films)

-▶ The Red Satin Chrysalis
+The Red Satin Chrysalis

-The first project is the production of a medium-length film in theGiallo genre—an Italian crime film that enjoyed great success in the 1970s, characterized by its distinctive aesthetic, which continues to influence films and advertisements today.
-Armed with a solid understanding of the fundamental principles of criminal procedure and having watched major films centered on trials, the students immersed themselves in the complexities of criminal trials through the production of the medium-length film:“La Chrysalide de Satin Rouge.”It is based on cross-disciplinary and multidisciplinary work (law and audiovisual studies, commercial communication) that allowed students to immerse themselves in the writing and production of a cinematic sequence and to refine their legal knowledge by mastering the criminal trial process.
-Designed to be innovative and interactive, the audience can, for a moment, become a jury and be invited to participate.
+The first is the production of a medium-length film in theGiallo genre—an Italian crime film that enjoyed great success in the 1970s, characterized by its highly distinctive aesthetic that has endured in films and advertisements.
+Armed with a solid understanding of the fundamental principles of criminal procedure and having watched classic films centered on trials, the students immersed themselves in the complexities of criminal trials through the production of the medium-length film:“La Chrysalide de Satin Rouge.”The project is based on cross-disciplinary and multidisciplinary work (law, audiovisual studies, and commercial communication), which allowed students to immerse themselves in the writing and production of a film sequence and to refine their legal knowledge by mastering the criminal trial process.
+Designed to be innovative and interactive, the audience can, for a moment, become a jury in a criminal trial and be invited to participate.

-▶ Movie trailer
+▶ Movie Trailer

-▶ Highlights in pictures
+Highlights in Pictures

 ▶ Three rulings are available online: